mybb/docs.mybb.com/1.8/administration/security/https.md

 After configuring your setup, use the plugin's tools available on <strong><i>Configuration &rarr; Plugins</i></strong> to secure the video widget templates and avatars &mdash; all <i>Security overview</i> indicators should read <i>Yes</i> (with the exception of <i>All remote resources proxied</i>, if you didn't decide to use a resource proxy).

 ## Custom MyCode
-If your board takes advantage of custom MyCode tags, review the <i>Replacement</i> codes and make sure they don't load external content over insecure the protocol.
+If your board takes advantage of custom MyCode tags, review the <i>Replacement</i> codes and make sure they don't load external content over the unsecured protocol.

 # Security headers
 Additional headers, added to every response from your server, can contain directives instructing browsers to react to security-related events in a desired fashion.
 You can find a more detailed list <a href="https://www.owasp.org/index.php/OWASP_Secure_Headers_Project#tab=Headers">here</a>.